 Who’s Hiring Full Stack Developers in Seattle?

 Now that you know the numbers, are you packing your backs for the Pacific Northwest?
 Before you set off, be sure to acquaint yourself with the tech economy of Seattle.
-We all know of the industry giant Microsoft, who’s headquarters rests just 20 minutes across the bay from Seattle’s downtown.
+We all know of the industry giant Microsoft, whose headquarters rests just 20 minutes across the bay from Seattle’s downtown.
 Microsoft employs about 42,000 workers from the Seattle area.
 However, if the big company life isn’t for you, have no fear.
-Seattle is also home to a bustling start up community.
+Seattle is also home to a bustling start-up community.
 Here are the companies both big and small that are currently hiring within the Seattle area: Amazon, CyberCoders, Code.org, Groupon, Apple, and of course Microsoft.

 How to Get Started

 So, are you ready to begin your journey to becoming a full stack developer?
 Ready to pack your umbrella and head to the technology-forward city of the Pacific Northwest?
 Career Karma can help connect you with the best coding bootcamps in Seattle that can teach you the skills needed to achieve your dreams!